V4Fire/Client/src/super/i-block/modules/render-info/README.md

 This module provides API for rendering custom data.

-## Why is this module needed?
+## What is the purpose of this module?
+This module allows you to collect any data about a component and render it on the page.

+The method and source of data collection is defined in the data gathering strategies.
+The rendering location and the component used for this is specified in the data rendering strategies.

 ## Usage

-You need to implement the strategies for collecting and rendering custom data so that the module will execute them.
+You need to implement the strategies for collecting and rendering data so that the module will execute them.

 Strategies can be set using the `setDataGatheringStrategies` and `setDataRenderStrategies` methods directly in your component that inherits from iBlock.